Cervix: Structure

 The cervix is part of the female reproductive system.
-Around 2–3 cm in length, it is the lower narrower part of the uterus continuous above with the broader upper part—or body—of the uterus.
-The lower end of the cervix bulges through the anterior wall of the vagina, and is referred to as the vaginal portion of cervix (or ectocervix) while the rest of the cervix above the vagina is called the supravaginal portion of cervix.
+Around 2–3 cm in length, it is the lower, narrower part of the uterus, continuous above with the broader upper part—or body—of the uterus.
+The lower end of the cervix bulges through the anterior wall of the vagina, and is referred to as the vaginal portion of the cervix (or ectocervix), while the rest of the cervix above the vagina is called the supravaginal portion of cervix.
 A central canal, known as the cervical canal, runs along its length and connects the cavity of the body of the uterus with the lumen of the vagina.
 The openings are known as the internal os and external orifice of the uterus (or external os), respectively.
 The mucosa lining the cervical canal is known as the endocervix, and the mucosa covering the ectocervix is known as the exocervix.
 The cervix has an inner mucosal layer, a thick layer of smooth muscle, and posteriorly the supravaginal portion has a serosal covering consisting of connective tissue and overlying peritoneum.

 In front of the upper part of the cervix lies the bladder, separated from it by cellular connective tissue known as parametrium, which also extends over the sides of the cervix.
 To the rear, the supravaginal cervix is covered by peritoneum, which runs onto the back of the vaginal wall and then turns upwards and onto the rectum, forming the recto-uterine pouch.
 The cervix is more tightly connected to surrounding structures than the rest of the uterus.

-The cervical canal varies greatly in length and width between women or over the course of a woman's life, and it can measure 8 mm (0.3 inch) at its widest diameter in premenopausal adults.
+The cervical canal varies greatly in length and width between women or throughout a woman's life, and it can measure 8 mm (0.3 inch) at its widest diameter in premenopausal adults.
 It is wider in the middle and narrower at each end.
 The anterior and posterior walls of the canal each have a vertical fold, from which ridges run diagonally upwards and laterally.
 These are known as palmate folds, due to their resemblance to a palm leaf.
-The anterior and posterior ridges are arranged in such a way that they interlock with each other and close the canal.
+The anterior and posterior ridges are arranged so that they interlock with each other and close the canal.
 They are often effaced after pregnancy.